 When it is too hot for words and all you want to do is lie down naked on the cold tile floors, reward yourself with a drink on a rooftop terrace in Italy, you’ll thank me later.
 In Rome, I was blown away by the view on The First Luxury Art Hotel, though my favorite bar in Rome is most definitely the courtyard at Hotel de Russie.

-Just this past week, I have toasted Nico and a few friends at the Grand Hotel Minerva in Florence, for margaritas and moscow mules overlooking the city (check out the bar list here).
-My local favorites include Grand Hotel Cavour, S.esto bar on Excelsior, Sky Lounge at Hotel Continental which sounds like an airline, La Scaletta in the Oltrarno, Hotel Lucchesi’s rooftop bar is amazing, the rooftop at La Rinascente and the more intimate Torre Guelfa.
+Just this past week, I have toasted Nico and a few friends at the Grand Hotel Minerva in Florence, for margaritas and moscow mules overlooking the city.
+My local favorites include Grand Hotel Cavour, Grand Hotel Minerva, S.esto bar on Excelsior, the Terrace of Oblate library, Terrace Wine Bar at Pitti Palace, Sky Lounge at Hotel Continental which sounds like an airline, La Scaletta in the Oltrarno, the rooftop on Hotel La Scaletta (Via de’ Guicciardini, 13).
+Hotel Lucchesi’s Empirio rooftop bar is amazing, the rooftop at La Rinascente and the more intimate (and hard to find a spot) Torre Guelfa.

 Seriously, there are plenty to choose from.
 Or what about an aperitivo tour with a local foodie?
 My friend Coral from The Curious Appetite is my go-to girl, and she or one of her experts can take you a bubbles/wine tour in some of the best little haunts in the city.